Current Status and Sustainable Management of Bio-diversity in Nilmini Estate Private Ltd., Ihala Millawa, Morawaka

 This is the type of species least covered in the survey.
 Only three species have been recorded.
 The major aquatic habitats in the estate are represented by two streams flowing along the western and eastern borders of the estate.
 As aquatic habitats these are lotic in nature (flowing water) and some of the trees, shrubs, wines etc. recorded in the survey are found in banks of the streams.
 Given the relatively sloppy terrain in the estate, very limited space of lentic water (standing water) is available in the estate, naturally.
 However, the estate management has already taken steps to construct 5-6 pond of standing water and the number of such areas will be increased in the future.

 5. 6 Species of Fauna

-Observations have spoted 9 mammal species, 9 bird species, 1 amphibian species and 4 reptile species.
-These observations represent only a snap shot view of the existing situation and therefore provide a very conservative assessment of diversity of fauna in the estate.
+Observations have spotted 9 mammal species, 9 bird species, 1 amphibian species, and 4 reptile species.
+These observations represent only a snapshot view of the existing situation and therefore provide a very conservative assessment of the diversity of fauna in the estate.

 6. Future Plans to Enhance the Bio-diversity

 The master plan of the estate envisages undertaking following activities that can enhance the bio-diversity in the estate.

 - Minimizing and complete phasing-out of the application of chemicals that can affect the bio-diversity in a harmful manner